 A quarter of Southland’s land area is protected as part of the Fiordland and Rakiura national parks, and conservation and sustainability projects are key regional activities.

-The largest city is Invercargill, a stop-off point on the Southern Scenic route with Scottish heritage.
-Invercargill offers legendary southern hospitality and a base to explore beautiful wild destinations like the Catlins coast and Curio Bay.
+The region's largest city is Invercargill, a stop-off point on the Southern Scenic route.
+Invercargill offers legendary southern hospitality and a base to explore the wild beauty of destinations like the Catlins coast and Curio Bay.

-Bluff, a fishing port south of Invercargill, is famous for its oysters - a traditional New Zealand delicacy harvested from the chilled waters of the southern ocean.
-Southlanders celebrate the oyster season in May with the annual Bluff oyster and seafood festival.
+Bluff, a fishing port south of Invercargill, is famous for its oysters – a traditional New Zealand delicacy harvested from the southern ocean's chilly waters.
+Southlanders celebrate the oyster season each May with the Bluff oyster and seafood festival.

-Stewart Island is New Zealand’s third largest island and a haven for native bird life such as the iconic kiwi, kereru (native wood pigeon), bellbird, tui and rare saddleback.
-It lies on the other side of Foveaux Strait, a short ferry ride from Bluff.
+Stewart Island is New Zealand’s third-largest island and a haven for native birdlife such as kiwi, kereru (native wood pigeon), bellbird, tui and saddleback.
+It lies across Foveaux Strait, a short ferry ride from Bluff.